ArisKaralis/MarsLandingSimulationWithArduino/README.md

 These visualizations are saved as PNG files for easy sharing and analysis.

+The code can be executed via the WOWKI website using the links in the file `WOWKI/wokwi-project.txt `.
+Note that you need to install the libraries using the link in the file `WOWKI/libraries.txt`.

 ## Mission Stages

 The Mars Rover telemetry system simulates the following mission stages based on distance thresholds: